MrSumada/horiseon-refactor/README.md

-# horiseon-refactor

-Refactor for Horseon includes:
+# Refactor for Horseon includes:

-  Addition of descriptive title
+  - Addition of descriptive title

-  Addition of semanitc html
+  - Addition of semanitc html

-  Improved logical CSS flow
+  - Improved logical **CSS** flow

-  Consolidation of CSS attributes
+  - Consolidation of **CSS** attributes

-  Addition of alt attributes for images
+  - Addition of alt attributes for images

-  Fixed navigation links
+  - Fixed navigation links

-  Resequencing of the heading attributes, specifically regarding the footer h2 -> h3
+  - Resequencing of the heading attributes, specifically regarding the footer h2 -> h3

-  Addition of descriptive HTML and CSS comments
+  - Addition of descriptive **HTML** and **CSS** comments